 - The more you practice observing how you relate to yourself and other people, the easier it may become.

 - Spotting patterns earlier gives you more chance to make different choices and try out other ways of coping or relating.

 - Once you have your healthy island and some exits on the map, it can act as a visual reminder of how to make choices that work better for you.

-Dr Alison Jenaway is a Consultant Psychiatrist in Psychotherapy in the Liaison Psychiatry Service in Cambridge.
+Before retirement, Dr Alison Jenaway was a Consultant Psychiatrist in Psychotherapy in the Liaison Psychiatry Service in Cambridge.
 She is a CAT therapist and supervisor and has been using CAT for around 20 years.
 She is a past Chair of the national Association for Cognitive Analytic Therapy